folio-org/raml-module-builder/README.md

 12. `deleteFields` / `addFields` - delete (or add with a default value), a field at the specified path for all json entries in the table
 13. `populateJsonWithId` - when the id is auto generated, and the id must be stored in the json as well

-The views are a bit more self explanatory as it indicates a viewName and the two tables (and a column per table) to join by.
+The **views** section is a bit more self explanatory as it indicates a viewName and the two tables (and a column per table) to join by.

-The beforeScript and endScript allows a module to run custom code before table / view creation/updates and after all tables/views have been created/updated.
+The **script** section allows a module to run custom SQLs before table / view creation/updates and after all tables/views have been created/updated.

+The fields in the **script** section include:

+1. `run` - either `before` or `after` the tables / views are generated
+2. `snippet` - the SQL to run
+3. `fromModuleVersion` - same as `fromModuleVersion` for table

 The tables / views will be generated in the schema named tenantid_modulename